argus-authz/argus-documentation/source/misc/manual_configuration.rst

 Manual configuration
 ====================

-This guide show how to configure Argus with a basic setup.
+This guide shows how to configure Argus with a basic setup.
 Basically configuration consist in:

 - set service host name in configuration files;